inbo/gulltracking/README.md

 library(UvaBitsWarehouse)
 ```

+## How to use the package

+This is explained in the package [vignette](./vignettes/uva-bits-warehouse.Rmd).

 ## Get in touch

 Should you encounter issues while using this package, get in touch by [filing an issue](https://github.com/LifeWatchINBO/uvabits-warehouse/issues).